carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 exercises: 20 min
 questions:
 - "What is a Nextflow process?"
-- "How do I create a Nextflow process?"
+- "How do I define a Nextflow process?"
-- "How do I input data into processes"
+- "How do I input and output data into processes ?"
-- "How do I output data from a process?"
-- "How do I sepcify conditions for a process in order for it to execute?"
+- "How do I specify conditions for a process in order for it to execute?"
-- "What are process directives?"
+- "How do i control resources for a process?"
 - "How do i save output from a process?"
 objectives:
-- "Understand a Nextflow process."
+- "Understand how Nextflow process uses processes to execute tasks."
-- "Create a nextflow process."
+- "Create a Nextflow process."
 - "Use values and files as inputs to a process."
 - "Use the when declaration to define a condition for process execution."
-- "Understand what process directives are."
+- "Use process directives to control execution of a process."
+- "Use the publishDir directive to save results in a directory."
 keypoints:
 - "A Nextflow process is an independent task/step in a workflow"
-- "Processes"
+- "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finaly a script block."
+- "Inputs and Outputs to a process are defined using the input and output blocks/"
 - "Task output files are output from a process using the `PublishDir` directive"
 ---